Tediore/battery2mqtt/README.md

 I thought of this project when I switched to using my old laptop as my Home Assistant server.
 I wanted to track its battery level in Home Assistant to use in automations.
 Hopefully others can find it useful as well.

 # Summary
 `battery2mqtt` can monitor current battery percentage, charging status, etc. for any batteries present at `/sys/class/power_supply`.
 The MQTT topic format is `battery2mqtt/$TOPIC/$NAME` where `$TOPIC` is the topic you define and `$NAME` is the name of each battery.
 For example, if `/sys/class/power_supply/BAT0` is present in your system and you choose `server` to be the topic, the full topic will be `battery2mqtt/server/BAT0`.
+The topic for sensor availability would be `battery2mqtt/server/status`.

 # Instructions